 These condensed consolidated interim financial statements have been prepared on a going concern basis, which presumes the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 Several adverse conditions cast significant doubt on the validity of this assumption.
-The Company has incurred significant losses since inception and as at January 31, 2022, has an accumulated deficit of \$7,393,187 (2021 - \$7,266,617).
+The Company has incurred significant losses since inception and as at October 31, 2022, has an accumulated deficit of \$7,590,433 (July 31, 2022 - \$7,540,365).

 The recoverability of amounts shown for resource property interests and the Company's continued viability is dependent upon the discovery of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete their development, and upon future profitable production or proceeds from the disposition of its interests.
 There are no assurances that the Company will be successful in achieving these goals.
 These condensed consolidated interim financial statements do not include any adjustments to the amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.
 The Company's ability to continue as a going concern is dependent upon its ability to secure additional financing on a timely basis and achieve sufficient positive cash flows from operating activities to cover obligations and expenses.
 Management may actively seek additional financing opportunities through the issuance of equity as the need for capital arises.
 There can be no assurance that management's plans will be successful.
+If the going concern assumption is not appropriate for these consolidated interim financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported expenses and the consolidated statement of financial position classifications used.
+Such adjustments could be material.